wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 - If you're expectations are aligned with reality and you know the Bible isn't selling anything, you can face the troubles (half the pain is from the false expectations)

 **Point 2:**
-- Some parts of the prary
+- Some parts of the prayer is more like an interrogation (*Is your faithfulness known in the land of destruction*), the man is saying to God "Answer me God".
+-